The West Side of Tokyo Station

-Marunouchi is a business district stretching between Tokyo Station and the Imperial Palace, in the central Chiyoda ward.
+Marunouchi is a business district stretching between Tokyo Station and the Imperial Palace, in the central Chiyoda ward in Japan.
 The area is favored by shopping lovers and renowned for its skyline made of hotels, restaurants and numerous office buildings.

 Marunouchi used to be part of the Imperial Palace’s protective enclosure.
 Several feudal lords settled their residences there until the end of Edo Period (1603–1868).
 Two main activities characterize Marunouchi district nowadays: